gumob/GlanceBrief/README.md

 # GlanceBrief

 A userscript that adds AI-powered summarization to any webpage.
-Uses OpenAI's ChatGPT, Google's Grok, Anthropic's Claude, or Google's Gemini with custom prompts.
+Uses ChatGPT, Grok, Claude, or Gemini with custom prompts.

 ## Overview